flozz/rivalcfg/doc/env.rst

 Environment Variables
 =====================

 Some environment variables can be used to change the behaviour of Rivalcfg.
-Here is a list with explanations:
+Here is a list with explanations.

 RIVALCFG_DRY